-Have you ever tried to host a party, whether for children or adults, only to find that you have no way of keeping everyone entertained?
-As a party host, you should find a variety of games that you guests will find both fun and entertaining.
+If you’re a party host, you should try to find a variety of games that you guests will find both fun and entertaining.
 Of course, if you are working on a budget, you need to make sure the supplies you need for your game do not cost too much.
-Fortunately, there are plenty of fun balloon popping games that both children and adults will love and the cost for supplies is cheap.
+Luckily, there are plenty of fun balloon popping games that both children and adults will love and the cost for supplies is cheap!

 Balloon darts is a fun game for both adults and children.
 You will need a package of balloons, a package of darts, thumbtacks, and a large, thick poster board.
 Blow the balloons up, tie them and secure them by their “tails” to the poster board using thumbtacks.
 Make sure you space the balloons out a bit so they are not pushed up against one another.